timoknapp/tennis-tournament-finder/README.md

 ### Tournament is not shown with the correct location on the map

 This is a known issue.
 The location of the tournament is not always correct.
-This is due to the fact that the [OSM](https://www.openstreetmap.de) is not always capable of performing the geocoding right.
+This is due to the fact that [OSM](https://www.openstreetmap.de) is not always capable of performing the geocoding right.
 There are two potential outcomes:

   1. Tournament location falls back to the default address of the corresponding tennis federation.
 There will then be a list of tournaments associated to the default address.
      * <img width="20%" src="images/geocoordsNotFound.png">